9-1-pursuit/portfolio-project-proposal/README.md

 The following requirements must be included in your proposal:

 1. **Topic/Idea** -- can be a title w/ a short description
+    Topic: Fashion App
+    Description: View your favorite fashion items and add to your collection View

 1. **3 User Stories** minimum, describing what a user can expect to see/do when using your application